ocean-data-factory-sweden/kso/README.md

 If you would like to expand and improve the KSO capabilities, please follow the instructions above to set the project up on your own local computer.

 When you start adding changes, please create your own branch on top of the current 'dev' branch.
 Before submitting a Merge Request, please:
-* run Black on the code you have edited
+* Run Black on the code you have edited
 ```shell
 black filename
 ```
+* Clean up your commit history on your branch, so that every commit represents a logical change. (so squash and edit commits so that it is understandable for others)
-We ask that you please follow the [conventional commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/) to facilitate code sharing.
+* For the commit messages, we ask that you please follow the [conventional commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/) to facilitate code sharing.
+Also, please give a description of the logic behind the commit in the body of the message.
+* Rebase on top of dev. (never merge, only use rebase)
+* Submit a Pull Request and link at least 2 reviewers

 ## Citation